9 Relationship Red Flags Everyone Misses, Experts Warn

 If you feel like you haven't looked your partner in the eyes in weeks, you'll want to take note.
 "As a general rule, humans engage in eye contact with people they feel closer to or are attracted to," says David Helfand, PsyD, licensed psychologist and owner of Life Wise.
 "If you notice your partner is avoiding eye contact it might mean something is happening beneath the surface that needs to be addressed."
 You can also ask yourself the same question: Am I avoiding eye contact and why?

 Helfand says this issue can be resolved through eye gazing.
-"Many couples feel closer to each other spending even just a few minutes two to five days per week looking into each others' eyes," says Helfand.
-This can be done during sex or simply sitting on the couch after work.
+"Many couples feel closer to each other spending even just a few minutes two to five days per week looking into each others' eyes," he explains, noting that this can happen during sex, or simply when you're sitting on the couch together after work.
 "It is a powerful way to rebuild a connection with a loved one and can have profound effects on the relationship and each person's individual wellbeing," he adds.
-You'll feel more connected in no time.

 You're always the one who compromises.

 Every relationship takes compromise.
 But who is accommodating who?
 If it's always you, it's a red flag.
 "While flexibility is a strength, compromise should be a two-way street.
 But sometimes couples get locked in a dynamic where one partner is always the one to give in in order to keep the peace," says Raskin.

 "If you find that you are the only one who ever compromises (from big to small issues), it is worth trying to stand your ground about something and see how your partner reacts," she suggests.
 "Maybe you have just been folding too quickly to give them the chance to step up, or maybe you will learn that they are incredibly stubborn and unwavering.
 Either way, you want to try to break the cycle so there is more balance and less room for resentment to build."